system76/docs/_articles/cuda.md

 ### Switching between different versions:

-You can switch between each CUDA and cuDNN libraries with the following command:
+You can switch between each CUDA version with the following command:

 ```
 sudo update-alternatives --config cuda